HarshitKhurana/Dividcoin/README.md

 ### Functionalities
+- Dividend payout will be triggered as soon as Profits are added to the contract.
+- Once a dividend is paid out, emit an event for the subscribers to make aware of the transaction.

 - `addProfits(uint64 profit) public`
   - The profits made by an organisation can be depositted in this account by using this method, which will further be paid out as dividends.